dkl/launchpad-freebasic.dkl/readme.txt

   ./freebasic-bootstrap-x86_64.sh
     Same for x86_64

-  ./update-freebasic-bootstrap.sh
+  ./update-fbc-bootstrap.sh
-    Creates the "upstream" tarballs for the freebasic-bootstrap-* packages: fbc sources + precompiled .asm/.c.
+    Creates the "upstream" tarball for the freebasic-bootstrap package: fbc sources + precompiled .asm/.c.
 Version number = fbversion-N, where N allows making updates without changing the base fbversion.
 These can't be rebuilt everytime the Debian packages are made, because different timestamps